This post may contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 I know how jarring it is to suddenly be on bedrest.
 My world felt small and my anxiety felt great; the focus of each day was to make it through without a medical catastrophe.

-Plus, the social isolation and bed rest boredom is so real!
+Thankfully both our babies were born healthy, but that doesn’t make the bed rest experience any easier.
 I cancelled on parties, skipped going to restaurants, and gave away hard-earned Hamilton tickets.
 I even missed my sister’s wedding in Italy.

 So, what do you do with endless hours on activity restriction, in one room, when you don’t feel well either mentally or physically?